There are many ways to find the right service for you.

 The validator displays the date and time onscreen.
 When you validate the display will change to show the card type and fare deducted and the remaining card balance.
 When you transfer between services within two hours of your first validation the word ”transfer” will appear on the validator display.

-You can still use your multitrip ticket but soon you won’t be able to buy new multitrip tickets.
+You can still use your multitrip ticket but you are not able to buy new multitrip tickets.

 I was a concession holder and now I need a regular fare.
 Can I transfer the remaining balance from my concession metrocard to a regular metrocard?